There's really nothing Taric can do to you, just poke him down.

 Fairly easy to hit with your poke due to his low mobility.
 His poke hurts though and you have to be careful when you or your carry are low since you have no interrupts for Curtain Call.
 You'll just have to rely on Defiance for extra defense and mobility against it, so good luck with that one.

 Flash is generally a core spell, there's no reason to switch it out for anything.
 Exhaust tends to be a stronger pick throughout the game, as it gives you a massive damage debuff that is particularly effective against high damage assassins like Zed.
-Ignite is largely unnecessary (and Exhaust is much better late game), but it can be picked up against a high sustain team or against a high sustain support like Soraka.
+Picking up Heal while your carry picks up Barrier is still a reasonably good option, especially if you take Revitalize.
+Ignite is a good early game option overall, but it can also be picked up against a high sustain team or against a high sustain support like Soraka.

-+good sustain and decent ability to counteract poke with Inspire +good at establishing an early game advantage +strong counterengage/disengage +kites well and is a fairly safe pick +
+Pros +good sustain, can counteract poke decently +good at establishing an early advantage +strong disengage +kites well, fairly safe

 Karma has great poke and mobility, which makes her a strong pick against a lot of the popular supports.
-She can dish out massive damage on her own, which can be used to carry a lane if needed.
-She's also probably one of the safest of the mage supports.
+She is also more durable and one of the safest of the mage supports you can pick up.
+She can dish out a fair amount of damage on her own, which can be used to carry a lane if needed.

 Karma needs to establish an early advantage in lane, lacks hard CC, and she doesn't have a particular power spike at level 6 like most champions.
 This can make it possible for a lane to be turned against her at level 6 (if she doesn't already have a strong advantage), which can be troublesome.

--Generally needs to establish an early advantage -Lacks a true ultimate, which allows lanes to be turned against her at level 6. -No hard CC
+Cons -Generally needs to establish an early advantage -Lacks a true ultimate -No hard CC

 Gathering Fire: This helps get Mantra up more often, which is pretty huge.
 Since Mantra has a fairly long CD (especially early) and gives Karma a lot of damage, it's important to remember to utilize auto-attacks and spells to lower its CD.